dreamcatcher-tech/network/Inbox/2024-12-09 1148 reasoning workbench tools.md

 Whole point is to reason in layers, and then focus in on just that piece.

 Stitch multiple files together to present to the model for consideration.

+Ability to select a portion of a document and narrow the scope down to working on just this part.